agungnugroho24/techtest_artistudio/README.md

 # How to make pop up and custom field type
 Step 1: Set up the Plugin Structure
--- Create a folder for your plugin, e.g., popup-plugin.
+-- Create a folder for your plugin, e.g., example_cpt.
--- Inside the folder, create the main plugin file, e.g., popup-plugin.php.
+-- Inside the folder, create the main plugin file, e.g., example_cpt.php.

 Step 2: Define Custom Post Type
-In the popup-plugin.php file, register a custom post type for the popups using the WordPress register_post_type function
+In the example_cpt.php file, register a custom post type for the popups using the WordPress register_post_type function

 Step 3: Add Custom Fields
 Extend the custom post type to include custom fields for title, description, and page using the Advanced Custom Fields (ACF) plugin or a similar method